primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 Locking happens only within the scope of a Producer process.
 Inter-process locking is not generally allowed.
-The Producer cannot lock the Service and viceversa.
+The Producer cannot lock the Service and vice versa.
 In the worst case, any of the two can starve the SMB, by marking all chunks as either being read or written.
 But that has the only side effect of losing the trace data.
 The only case when stalling on the writer-side (the Producer) can occur is when